 We seek to express the incredible character of Oregon through impeccable raw materials and minimal intervention in the winery.

-We are now open for tasting, Wednesday - Sunday 11am - 5pm!
+Open Wednesday - Sunday 11am - 5pm

 All of our guests will be seated outdoors, spaced very comfortably apart, in our lovely tasting lounge.
 We have just a few requests in order to keep our guests and our staff healthy:

 * We ask that everyone wear a mask when not seated at a table, and any time inside the winery

 * We are politely declining outside food and drinks on site

 * Your children are welcome but our requests apply to them as well

 * Reservations are required for parties of 6 or more and they are helpful whatever the party size